chadn/instamem/README.md

 A simple app that lets you enter a single word to find "memories" that match or relate.

 InstaMem is a simple, fast, and personal memory assistant.
-Just type a word, and instantly surface memories connected to people, places, events, or ideas — all organized by tags you define.
+Just type a word, or even part of a word, and instantly surface memories connected to people, places, events, or ideas — all organized by tags you define.

 🔍 Recall at a Glance